dib-lab/elvers/docs/fastqc.md

 Note that FastQC only calculates certain statistics (like duplicated sequences) for subsets of the data (e.g. duplicate sequences are only analyzed for the first 100,000 sequences in each file).

+## Quickstart

+Run FastQC via the "default" [Eel Pond workflow](eel_pond_workflow.md) or via the [preprocess subworkflow](preprocess.md).
+To run FastQC as a standalone program, see "Advanced Usage" section below.

 ## Output files:

 Your main output directory will be determined by your config file: by default it is `BASENAME_out` (you specify BASENAME).